soeaver/caffe-model/cls/README.md

 - All the pre-train models are tested on origial [caffe](https://github.com/BVLC/caffe) by [evaluation_cls.py](https://github.com/soeaver/caffe-model/blob/master/cls/evaluation_cls.py).
 - 224x224 and 320x320 crop size for resnet-v2, 299x299 and 331x331 crop size for inception.
+- The models are uploading, please wait.
+- -- means that I have not done this test yet.